AsheIsAmazing/QudMods/README.md

-This is my Qud mods that anyone can use or modify.
+These is my Qud mods that anyone can use or modify.